romeorizzi/TALight/README.md

 <details><summary><strong>How to get git and its power</strong></summary>

 Whatever is your platform (Linux, Mac, Windows, ...) the [Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) of the [Git Community](https://git-scm.com/community) will give you the best updated instructions on how to install this game changer on your machine.
-If your are a Windows user, we limit ourselves to remark their suggestion to get the command line version of git as well as the GUI ("We’ll learn more about those things a little later, but suffice it to say they’re things you want.").
+If your are a Windows user, here are two important pieces of advice to follow in the installation process:

+1. follow their suggestion (and default option) to get the Git Bash (as they say: "We’ll learn more about those things a little later, but suffice it to say they’re things you want.").

+2. ask to activate the support for the symlinks.
+Notice: though this is a very good thing to do it is not the default option since the versions of Windows before the Creators Update could not manage symlinks natively (make sure you already have that update before installing git.
+For this follow [these instructions](https://www.cnet.com/how-to/how-to-tell-if-your-pc-is-running-windows-10-creators-update/)).

 Even if you do not make any other more advanced use of git, having it installed will simplify other steps in the installation process to follow and, more importantly, will allow you to better connect to this repo or other reports (possibly of TALight problems).
 Even if you do not intend to contribute to their ongoing development, this means that it will be easy for you to maintain updated your local version of their contents and get the new exercises and/or features currently under development.
 To get the updates just launch the command